Trismegiste/iinano/README.md

 ### How to make money if there's no ads ?

 First, there's no ways to pay your Amazon server with only advertising, unless you have millions of users (at least).
-Second, I'm currently developing a system of entrance fee with paypal.
+Second, Adblock seems to be more and more popular each day.
+Third, I'm currently developing a system of entrance fee with Stripe.js.

-### What about connection between iinano and <insert your favorite social network> ?
+### What about connection between iinano and &lt;insert your favorite social network&gt; ?

-I intend to add HybridAuth.
-But for now, I think people who pay for privacy on a private social network don't want to mix public life and private life.
+Currently facebook and twitter are only required for authenticating users and there's no plan to add more bridges.
+I think people who pay for privacy on a private social network don't want to mix public life and private life.
 So, wait and see...